 On Amazon, the Pyle PMX7BU is $50, with an additional $9 four year protection plan option.
 You would only need to purchase one of these, so you’re looking at about $60 for your mixer.

-Good speaker setup is important for a DJ who is performing public shows or special events.
+Good speaker setup like stands are important for a DJ who is performing public shows or special events.
 Whether it’s at a club or a wedding, you’re going to want a nice set of speakers.